 Want to watch the Oscars 2023 red carpet?
 Here's how.

-The 2023 Oscars is happening this Sunday!
-Often called Hollywood's biggest night, the big event is set to take place on March 12th at the Dolby Theater in Los Angeles.
-Of course, the anticipation for the 95th Academy Awards is not just for the ceremony itself, but also for the pre-show red carpet proceedings, where celebrities show up dressed to the nines.
+The 2023 Oscars are coming up tomorrow!
+Known as Hollywood's biggest night, the star-studded event is set to take place on March 12th at the Dolby Theater in Los Angeles.
+The anticipation for the 95th Academy Awards is not just for the ceremony itself, of course, but also for the pre-show red carpet proceedings, where celebrities show up dressed to the nines.
 And we've got a fun fact for you: The red carpet will actually be champagne-colored this year!
 Here's some information on the 2023 Oscars red carpet and how to watch or stream it — with or without cable.

 When does the 2023 Oscars Red Carpet start?
 What channel is the Oscars red carpet on?